tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

     using this mechanic.
 Her surgeon must make the roll above and score 6 successes.
 Failure results in no change.
 A Botch results in permanently losing a number of Appearance dots equal to the Botch.
--	<u>While staked, you still spend one blood (or one health level if you have no blood) to awaken each night and you are conscious for each night that you awaken.
+-	While staked, you still spend one blood (or one health level if you have no blood) to awaken each night and you are conscious for each night that you awaken.
 If you have no blood, you may exist in a state of staked frenzy...make your rolls.
 This is an exception to the rule that you cannot spend blood while staked.
-You may enter voluntary torpor while staked and that rule-set takes over from that point forward.</u>
+You may enter voluntary torpor while staked and that rule-set takes over from that point forward.

 ### **21. On the Blood Bond**